Djnirds1984/SULIT-WIFI-by-AJC/README.md

     sudo npm install pm2 -g
     cd ~/sulit-wifi-portal

     # Start the server with PM2.
-It will read the API key from your environment.
+If using the Gemini feature,
-    # Make sure you've run the 'export API_KEY' command in your session first.
+    # make sure you've run 'export API_KEY' or include it here.
     API_KEY="your_gemini_api_key_here" pm2 start server.js --name "sulit-wifi"

     # Save the current process list to run on startup